Table of Contents

 - Avoid strain - Your joints are able to handle a certain load.
 While it may be necessary to push your physical limits while exercising, overexerting your joints can lead to injury.

-- Warm up before exercise - Warming up prior to exercising stretches muscles and increases their blood flow.
+- Warm up before exercise - Warming up prior to exercising stretches muscles and increases blood flow.
 This increases their flexibility and reduces the risk of injuring the muscles that control movements in your joints.

-- Avoid high-impact exercise - High-impact exercises are exercises that apply extra force to your joints because of the impact that they cause.
+- Avoid high-impact exercises - High-impact exercises are exercises that apply extra force to your joints because of the impact that they cause.
 Examples of high-impact exercises include running, jumping jacks, and jogging in place.
 Examples of low-impact exercises that can be better for joint health could include swimming, yoga, or cycling.

 - Anti-inflammatory diet - Your joints are particularly susceptible to inflammation and the pain that inflammation can cause.
 Avoiding inflammatory foods such as sugary foods, red meats, and refined carbs can help decrease inflammation and promote your overall joint health.